-8 Easy Tips To Boost Your Tax Refund In 2020
+8 Easy Tips To Boost Your Tax Refund

 With tax season in full swing, it is time to get all of your paperwork together.
 The best, and potentially worst part about taxes is the tax refunds.
 We all look forward to our tax refund and the things we can do with that money.
 But it isn’t always a guarantee that you will receive a refund.
 There are plenty of people that actually have to pay back the money they owe to the IRS.
 Talk about a nightmare.
 But not all is hopeless.
-There are a ton of tips and tricks that are easy to follow and will help to boost your tax refund this year in 2020.
+There are a ton of tips and tricks that are easy to follow and will help to boost your tax refund this year.

 Pick Your Filing Status Carefully